FAQ: Group I Benefit Recalculation

 Why was the law changed this year?

 Several unsuccessful legislative attempts to eliminate or revise the law have been introduced over the past several years.
-This change was originally introduced this year as Senate Bill 57, which was adopted by the Senate and then tabled.
+This change was originally introduced this year as Senate Bill (SB) 57, which was adopted by the Senate and then tabled.
 The contents of SB 57 were added to HB 2 – the budget trailer bill – by the Senate and agreed to by the House of Representatives.

 The 2017 Decennial Retirement Commission had a specific statutory charge to, “Study the feasibility and cost of eliminating the reduction in a retiree’s retirement allowance upon reaching the age of 65.”
 The commission recommended to defer the reduction in benefits for Group I active employees from age 65 to age 67 for active members.
 According to the commission report, “There was sentiment to remove the reduction in its entirety, but the reality of budget constraints makes that option unrealistic at this time.”